 With that in mind, Facebook’s Jobs feature is a good enough reason to start building your recruitment strategy around Facebook.
 Or, at the least, to include it in your strategy.

 How to recruit on Facebook

-When looking into how to recruit on Facebook, there are a few preliminary steps that need to be taken by you, the employer or recruiter.
+When looking into how to recruit on Facebook, there are a few preliminary steps that need to be taken by you, the employer, or the recruiter.
 Ask yourself (and your team) the following questions:

 - Is your target candidate pool active on Facebook?

 - What demographics will you need to target to be most successful?